noynaert/csc346handouts/00_Getting_Started/00_060_Pojo_and_Java_Beans.md

 ## POJO -- "Plain Old Java Object"

-What we have been setting up are sometimes called "Plain Old Java Objects" or POJO.
+A "Plain Old Java Object" roughly corresponds to a record in a database.

 Different people define POJO a little differently.
 But generally a POJO refers to a typical Java Object that includes getters, setters, and constructors.

 Some people say any Java Class is a POJO.
 But others (including the instructor) distinguish between POJOs and other Java Object.
 Some Java objects are basically housekeeping operations.
+I regard things like Scanners to be utility methods rather than a POJO.

 For this course I will use the term POJO to refer to objects that conform to the following: